klymenkoserhii/localstack-wisetack-samples/README.md

 Upon AWS cloud, this script runs without error.
 It looks like LocalStack don't return all data required for terraform provider.

-### 2. API Gateway Lambda Integration Related Discrepancies.
+### 2. API Gateway Lambda Integration Discrepancies.

-The two possible integrations are 'Lambda-Proxy' and 'Lambda'.
+The two possible API Gateway integrations for lambda are 'Lambda-Proxy' and 'Lambda'.

 In this sample 'Lambda' integration used.
 This type of the integration offers more control over transmission data.
 The request can be modified before it is sent to lambda and the